 3. See how customer interactions can benefit from personalization and speed.

-4. Experiment with different channels, namely, social media platforms and email.
+4. Experiment with different real time marketing platforms, namely, social media platforms and email.

 RTM is one of the best marketing approaches as it increases customer engagement.
 Try implementing it the right way to see your business scale new heights.
 Also, try to be up-to-date with trends and relate your brand’s product or services to them as you also have to give importance to timing.
 Use our tactics and see how it fetches you great outcomes.
 It would even be better to use a real-time marketing platform to make the task easier for you.